A mechanism for a "leaky" black hole to catalyze galaxy formation

-This gives a scenario in which a leaky black hole can catalyze galaxy formation.
-First, accretion of dust particles leads to the formation of a black hole, which keeps growing as more dust (or later on a stray star) is accreted.
-Collisions of relativistic wind particles from the hole with infalling dust particles then nucleate star formation, so as the hole grows in size, a galaxy of stars grows along with the hole.
-We have focused here on the spherically symmetric case.
-When the hole is rotating the ratio of angular momentum to mass of the hole would be expected to influence the geometry of the galaxy that is created.
-Since the geometry of the Kerr metric is complicated, the case of general rotating black holes will require detailed analytic and numerical study.
+Assuming now that the infalling and outgoing particles have the same mass, a collision of an infalling particle with an outgoing wind particle will have zero center of mass radial velocity, and so will result in collision products that initially remain in the vicinity of radius $R$, and thus can nucleate star formation there.
+Components of velocity perpendicular to the radial direction can give the forming star angular momentum around the central black hole, so that under the attraction of the black hole it will migrate to a radius where it orbits the hole.
+Since $R$ is arbitrary, this gives a mechanism by which stars can form over a wide range of radii from the central black hole, suggesting the following scenario for galaxy formation: First, gravitational collapse of dust particles leads to the formation of a black hole, which keeps growing as more dust (or later on a stray star) is accreted.
+Collisions of wind particles from the hole with infalling dust particles then nucleate star formation, so that as the hole grows in size, a galaxy of stars grows along with the hole.\footnote{We have focused on the spherically symmetric case.
+When the hole is rotating the ratio of angular momentum to mass of the hole would be expected to influence the geometry of the galaxy that is created.}